 The Academic Partnership Engagement Experiment (APEX) data analytics services identifies collaborators, innovators and technology opportunities and active connection programs whose research is poised to impact Department of the Air Force challenges and requirements well in advance of potential solicitations and recruit them into the defense research and development ecosystem.

-The goal is to ensure that the right eyeballs hit the right solicitation at the right time and that when they do, those investigators are well-versed in Department of the Air Force needs, have a network of contacts for teaming, commercialization and transition within the proper domain, and are educated in proposal submission requirements that differ significantly from their traditional funding sources.
+The goal is to ensure that the right eyeballs hit the right solicitation at the right time and that when they do, those investigators are well-versed in Department of the Air Force needs, have a network of contacts for teaming, commercialize and transition within the proper domain, and are educated in proposal submission requirements that differ significantly from their traditional funding sources.

 APEX believes investigator identification from big data will diversify and accelerate the transition pipeline, moving technology from innovation to impact on more operational timescales.

 In order to provide accurate, highly targeted investigator recommendations, APEX seeks to instrument the entire scientific knowledge generation and R&D venture creation processes.
 This requires copious data from diverse sources.

 APEX applies machine learning techniques from Natural Language Processing, Topic Modeling, Deep Learning, Network Science and other Scientometric and statistical domains to these data to identify investigators and institutions best suited to areas of interest to the Department of the Air Force.

 APEX data analytics facilitates the following: